The Great Resignation: The Silent Crisis No One is Talking About

 Danny and Charlene are part of The Great Resignation.

 Baby boomers, who are turning 65 at the rate of 10,000 per day have been crunching the numbers on their Roth IRAs, their Traditional IRAs, their 401(k)s, their SEPs, their savings, their investments, and their social security.
 They are doing the math on their budgets.

 And the Baby Boomers are resigning in droves.

 For Sally, it is a problem to replace her best front-line employees.

-For large corporations, the resignation of 21 million experienced workers in the past 8 months is a crisis.
+For large corporations, the resignation of 2.7 million experienced leaders is a crisis.

-This attrition the next business crisis – the loss of the knowledge, education, work ethic, and talents of their most experienced people.
+This is the next business crisis – the loss of the knowledge, education, work ethic, and talents of their most experienced people.

-As Baby Boomers walk out the door, some Generation Xers are feeling relieved.
+As Baby Boomers walk out the door, some Generation Xers are breathing a sigh of relief.
 “Finally!
 Maybe I can get promoted now!”

 Other Generation Xers are considering their own resignation.
 “I don’t want to work for a new boss.
 Bill was great.
-I do not want Bill’s job.
+I don’t want Bill’s job.
 Whoever they bring in is going to be worse.
 Maybe I will follow Bill’s example and retire as well. “

 “We are offering great pay and benefits and we still cannot hire the right people.”